chriswoojinlee/asmr/README.md

 - As a user, I want to be able to be able to view the sounds in a profile.
 - As a user, I want to be able to hear a trashcan sound when I delete a profile.

+## Phase 4: Task 2
+- Tested and designed a class in my model package that is robust (ProfileManager.addProfile() and ProfileManager.deleteProfile())

 ## Future User Stories (for my own reference)
 - As a user, I want to be able to increase the volume of a sound.
 - As a user, I want to be able to decrease the volume of a sound.